markmisener/markmisener.github.io/_posts/2020-10-01-osm-at-the-command-line.md

 [GDAL](https://gdal.org/){:target="_blank"}

-This command takes a little while to complete, so you might want to run the command then take a walk or grab something to eat or drink while you wait for it to run.
+This command takes a little while to complete, so now is a great time to grab a beer.
 ~~~ sh
 brew install gdal
 ~~~